Ben408/CustomGPT/readme.md

 ```
 as needed in the script based on the content files being ingested.

-NOTE: There seems to be some problem with the punkt archive on http://www.nltk.org/nltk_data/, so find it eslewhere and put it somewhere locally available to the environment.
+NOTE: There seems to be some corrpution problem with the punkt archive on http://www.nltk.org/nltk_data/, so find it elsewhere and put it somewhere locally available to the environment.